Contents

 This article presents property models to capture explicitly the algorithms, validation, and interaction rules, arising from command parameter synthesis.
 A user interface’s behavior can be derived from a declarative property model specification, with the assistance of a component akin to a constraint solver.
 This allows multiple interfaces, both human and programmatic, to reuse a single model along with associated validation logic and widget activation logic.

 The proposed technology is deployed in large commercial software application suites.
-Where we have applied property models, we have measured significant reductions in source-code size with equivalent or increased functionality; additional levels of reuse are apparent, both within single applications, and across product lines; and applications are able to provide more uniform access to functionality.
-There is potential for wide adoption: by our measurements command parameter synthesis comprises roughly one third of the code and notably more of the defects in desktop applications.
+Where we have applied property models, we have measured significant reductions in source-code size with equivalent or increased functionality; additional levels of reuse are apparent, both within single applications and across product lines; and applications can provide more uniform access to functionality.
+There is potential for wide adoption: by our measurements command parameter synthesis comprises roughly one-third of the code and notably more of the defects in desktop applications.

 Note: Paper presented at GPCE 2008.